Sturgeon refuses to immediately adopt Johnson’s ‘stay alert’ message in Scotland

 Advertising

+The PM will unveil a warning system administered by a new “joint biosecurity centre” that will detect local increases in infection rates.

+Mr Jenrick told Ridge it will “inform what we do at a local level and if we see there are outbreaks in particular localities, neighbourhoods, schools, towns, then we may be able to take particular measures in those places”.

-With the alerts ranging from green in level one to red in level five, Mr Johnson is expected to say the nation is close to moving down from four to three.
+With the alerts ranging from green in level one to red in level five, Mr Johnson will say the nation is close to moving down from four to three.

-On Monday, the Government will publish a 50-page document outlining to MPs the full plan to cautiously re-start the economy after figures suggested the overall death toll for the UK has passed 36,500.
+On Monday, the Government will publish a 50-page document outlining to MPs the full plan to cautiously re-start the economy.

 The shift in messaging will come amid concerns that workers may not feel comfortable resuming their roles after the weeks of firm instructions to “stay at home, protect the NHS, save lives”.